What is Project Time Management?

 Activity attributes describe the characteristics of the activities and are an extension of the activity list.
 Activity attributes will change over the life of the project as more information is known.
 In the early stages of the project, activity attributes might include the activity ID, the WBS identification code it’s associated with, and the activity name.
 As you progress through the project and complete other Planning processes, you might add predecessor and successor activities, logical relationships, leads and lags, resource requirements, and constraints and assumptions associated with the activity.

 Milestones are typically major accomplishments of the project and mark the completion of major deliverables or some other key event in the project.
 For example, approval and sign-off on project charter might be considered as milestone.
-The milestone list records these accomplishments and documents whether the milestone is mandatory or optional.
+For the time management in project management, milestone list records these accomplishments and documents whether the milestone is mandatory or optional.
 Milestones are similar to regular schedule activities, with the same structure and attributes, but they have zero duration because milestones represent a moment in time.

 Now that you’ve identified the schedule activities, you need to sequence them in a logical order and find out whether dependencies exist among the activities.
-During Sequence Activities, you will use a host of inputs and tools and techniques to produce the primary output, project schedule network diagrams.
+During sequence activities for time management in project management, you will use a host of inputs and tools and techniques to produce the primary output, project schedule network diagrams, which may be related to project cost management.

 Sequence Activities: Inputs: